rticommunity/dds-rtps/README.md

 Once the script finishes, it generates a report with the result of the interoperability tests between both executables.

+You can run the script either automatically or manually.
 ## Table of contents

 * 1\.
 [Run the tests automatically](#automatically)